 The Mind/Brain Connection

-There’s a big hurdle to overcome, however.
-The mind is poorly understood.
-There’s no consensus on what consciousness, or the unconscious mind, even is.
-What are its “parts” i.e. its cognitive ontology?
+There’s a big hurdle to overcome though.
+The mind is currently poorly understood.
+There’s no agreed-upon definition of what the conscious or unconscious mind is.
+What are its “parts” or its cognitive ontology?
 How do these act and interact through space and time?
-And how does this activation vary: across tasks, people, environments, situations, time, learning, recent life events etc.?
+And how does this activation vary across context: people, environments, situations, time, learning, recent life events etc.?

-A second, equally daunting problem is the so-called “easy problem of consciousness.”
+A second unsolved problem is the so-called “easy problem of consciousness.”
 How do mind and brain connect?
-How is the mind represented inside this physical organ?
+How is the mind represented inside this electrochemical organ?
 How do mental states and processes connect to neural activity?
-What is the neural correlate of a given instance of perception, recognition, motivation, goal formation, imagination, intention, prediction and so on?
+What is the neural correlate of a given instance of perception, recognition, goal formation, imagination, intention, prediction etc.?

 The easy problem of consciousness remains unsolved also.
 The exact nature of the mind’s relationship to the brain is poorly understood (Bassett & Gazzaniga, 2011).
 There are a number of very difficult problems standing in the way of defining the mind, and mapping it to the brain (Poldrack & Yarkoni, 2016).

-The good news is there are many clues we can use to solve these two problems and understand the system.
-First, most agree the human mind does in fact exist.
+The good news is there are clues we can use to solve these two problems, and thereby understand the system.
+First, most agree the human mind exists.
 We all see, hear, feel, think, recognize, understand and so on.
-Attention, experience and mental activity occurs continuously, through every moment of the day.
+Our mental states and processes exist and operate continuously through every moment of the day.
+This is clear for ourselves (and assumed for everyone else).

-Second, any aspect of the mind are connected to brain activity.
+The second clue is all aspects of the mind are connected to brain activity.
 This is obvious given the mind’s location.
-How could a mental state or process arise from, or be manifest within, the brain — without being connected to it?
-Indeed cognitive neuroscience has found neural correlates of everything they have looked for: including sensation and perception, recognition, emotion, motivation, thought, inner speech, executive control, imagination, goals, working memory, pain & pleasure, belief in God and thousands of other mental phenomena.
+How could an aspect of it operate from, or be manifest within, the brain — without being connected to it?
+Indeed cognitive neuroscience has found neural correlates of everything they have looked for: any type of sensation and perception, recognition, emotion, motivation, thought, inner speech, executive control, imagination, goals, working memory, pain & pleasure, belief in God and thousands of other mental phenomena.

-If the mind does have a neural correlate, and the evidence for this seems overwhelming, this is great news.
+If all of the mind has a neural correlate, and the evidence for this I argue is overwhelming, this is great news.
 It means the former, once defined with accuracy and precision, can be used to construct functional maps of the latter.
 The easy problem of consciousness can, in theory at least, be solved — by using a mind model as the basis for understanding, defining and labeling its neural counterpart.

 Brain Signal Decoding

-The (subjective and non-subjective) mind is critical to brain signal decoding.
-To decode a brain signal is to ascribe meaning to it, in response to a particular task.
-Meaning is a subjective mental phenomena.
-First, it’s based on subjective human opinion.
-It is what a group of people agree to.
-Second, it’s represented by mental categories and labels.
-These labels are asserted to represent the subject’s aspects of mind — his or her mental states and processes assumed active at that time.
-The more accurate and precise the labels, and the meaning they represent, the more accurate and precise the decoding can be.
+The mind is critical to decode the brain signal.
+To decode a brain signal is to ascribe meaning to it, as it operates during a particular task.
+Meaning is represented by categories or labels, comprised of word sequences.
+Labels represent the subject’s components of mind — his or her mental states and processes assumed active at that time.
+The more accurate and precise the labels, the more accurate and precise the decoding can be.

-For example, imagine a given set of neural activity is labeled as the mental command “remember what a ‘pear’ is.”
+For example, imagine a set of neural activity data that’s labeled as the mental task “remember what a ‘pear’ is.”
 Is it enough to label this activity as such?
 It’s a start.
-But a number of sub-labels are needed for an accurate and precise accounting of this command.
-These might include “I or me,” “recall from (long term) memory,” “pear shape/color/taste/texture,” “fruit,” “juicy,” “desire,” “bite into,” “nutrition,” “grows on trees” “a favorite food of mine” and so on.
-The more accurately the labels represent the mind during this mental command, the more accurate the decoding of that neural activity can be.
+But a number of sub-labels are needed for more complete and precise definition.
+These include “recall from (long term) memory,” “pear shape/color/taste/texture,” “fruit,” “juicy,” “desire,” “bite into,” “nutrition,” “grows on trees” “a favorite food of mine” and so on.
+The more accurately the labels represent the mind during a mental command, the more accurate the decoding (meaning ascribing) that neural activity can be.

-A variety of rich subjective content — perceptual, intellectual, and emotional — is manifest continually during any task or activity.
+A rich variety of subjective or experiential content — perceptual, intellectual, and emotional — is manifest continuously during any task, or activity.
 Recognizing this fact is the first step toward optimal brain activity & signal decoding.

 Beyond Materialism, to a Mind Model

-If the subjective mind is critical to decode the brain signal, and understand the brain generally, what should be done?
-The first step is to acknowledge the mind/brain problem is real.
+If the subjective mind is critical to not only decode the brain signal, but understand the brain generally, what should be done?
+The first step is to acknowledge the mind/brain problem as real.
 Strangely enough, a hard core materialist might beg to differ.
-They may try to ignore the mind, minimize it by labeling it a hallucination or epiphenomenon, or “reduce it” to some aspect of the brain (such as coordinated patterns of neural activity or their “computation”).
-And materialism is quite popular among brain scientists.
+They might try to ignore the mind, or minimize it as much as possible.
+One tactic is to label consciousness a hallucination or epiphenomenon.
+Another common materialist tactic is to “reduce” the mind to some aspect of the brain (such as coordinated patterns of neural activity or their “computation”).
+And materialism is a popular position to take within brain science.

-The basic argument of materialism starts with the obvious fact that everything in the physical universe takes a physical form.
-Therefore the mind, since it’s inside the brain, can be “reduced” to it.
+Materialism does have some truth to it.
+It starts with the idea that everything in our physical universe must take a physical form.
+And since the mind is immaterial, and inside the brain, it can be “reduced” to it.
 Once reduced, the mind essentially disappears.
-The mind is the brain.
-After all the mental can’t actually exist within, or as part of, a physical entity.
+The mind is now “the brain.”
+After all, how could the immaterial exist within, or as part of, a physical entity?

 Materialism I argue is partly correct.
-The human mind does in fact depend on a working brain.
+The human mind depends on a healthy working brain.
 However it’s only half the story.
 Subjective awareness exists as well.
-It occurs every moment of the waking day.
-It seems obvious to me that mind and neural activity both exist — inside the brain.
+In fact it occurs every moment of the waking day.
+Therefore, both the mind and neural activity exist — inside the brain.

-Once the subjective is acknowledged to exist, the second step is work toward (or be open to learning) an accurate definition of it.
+Once the unavoidable reality of the subjective is acknowledged, the second step is work toward (or be open to learning) an accurate definition of it.
 In other words, work toward an accurate mind model.
-This may involve a rethinking of the mind from a conceptual basis, from the ground up.
-This may sound distasteful or a waste of time to a brain scientist who leans toward strict materialism.
-But the current brain-centered paradigm has yet to yield a mind model — or anything approaching one.
+This may involve a rethinking of the mind on a conceptual basis, from the ground up.
+This may sound distasteful to a brain scientist who leans toward strict materialism.
+But the current brain-centered paradigm has yet to yield a mind model, a brain model, or anything approaching either.

 To be clear, great work is being done without a mind model.
 Valuable experimental data and knowledge continues to accumulate.
 Tremendous progress toward understanding the brain has been made.
-Yet seeing the brain as physical only — and minimizing or ignoring the mental — is a very unbalanced approach.
+Yet seeing the brain as physical only — and minimizing or ignoring the mental — is an unbalanced approach.

 The Value of a Mind/Brain Model

-A way to define the meaning of and categorize brain function accurately, in real time, would be of great value.
-The stakes are high.
+Being able to define the meaning of, and categorize, brain function accurately, in real time, would be of great value.
+And the stakes are high.
 A mind/brain model would enhance not only academia but applied neuroscience.
 This includes CNS biomarkers, neurotech, AGI, knowledge representation, NLP and many other fields.
 The potential to help humanity is great.
 For example, BCI technology has the potential to greatly enhance communication and movement for those suffering from paralysis.

-Yet with BCI, as with most of applied neuroscience, real-world applications to date have been minimal.
+Yet with BCI and most of applied neuroscience, real-world applications to date have been minimal.
 BCI devices remain unreliable and scarcely used outside the lab (Chavarriaga et. al., 2016).
 BCI’s are not yet a viable commercial technology (Chaudhary et. al., 2021)

 Here a mind/brain model has great potential.
-Consider neuroprosthetics As the user attempts to move an artificial limb, an intention to move in a particular way enters her mind.
-Motor intention (MI) thus becomes the dominant force in the user’s mind, and brain.
+Consider neuroprosthetics.
+As the user attempts to move an artificial limb, an intention to move in a particular way enters her mind.
+Motor intention (MI) has become the dominant force in the user’s mind, and brain.

 However, the psychological mechanisms underlying motor intention are poorly understood (O’Shea & Moran, 2017).
-Therefore the brain signals corresponding to this, or any, intention will be poorly-understood as well.
-This means the signal will be decoded and classified sub-optimally.
+Therefore the brain signals corresponding to this, or any, intention will be poorly-understood.
+If not understood well, how could they be labeled well?
+Inaccurate labeling means the signal will be decoded and classified sub-optimally.

-A mind/brain model is extremely useful.
-It allows defining of the user’s mind in real time, and prediction of it’s activation in the brain.
-Neuroimaging of this (labeled) expression yields mind, and corresponding brain signal, “signatures.”
-These can be used as classifiers, to decode & classify future brain activity & signals.
-Classifiers of aspects of min (perception, emotion, prediction…) associated with MI can also be developed.
-A classifier could accurately represent a MI + mind context via its signal characteristics: (ranges of) frequency, location, amplitude, band power etc.
+A mind/brain model can solve this problem.
+It allows accurate and precise labeling of the content of the user’s mind in real time, and prediction of it’s activation in the brain.
+Neuroimaging of this (labeled) expression, as it repeats, yields mind, and corresponding brain signal, “signatures.”
+These can be used as classifiers, to decode & classify future brain signals.
+Classifiers of aspects of mind (perception, emotion, prediction…) associated with MI can also be developed.
+A classifier could accurately represent a MI + associated mind components via its signal characteristics: (ranges of) frequency, location, amplitude, band power etc.

 The Mind is a Blind Spot

 However pursuing a brain theory, i.e. a true understanding of how it enables the mind, using brain study alone I argue is a lost cause.
-The only way to accurately decoding brain activity is to first define the mind to which it connects.
-The good news is it can in fact be done, right now.
+The only way to accurately and precisely decoding brain activity is to first define the mind to which it connects, accurately and precisely.
+The good news is this can be done — right now.

 References